 - To resolve the issue of ‘Check Connection’ error message, Brother recommends uninstalling and restarting the system and then reinstalling the application.

 - Try to scan a document using the ‘Scan’ option from the Control Canter software.
 If the printer responds to your query via Control Canter but not from the ‘Scan’ button on Brother Device, check the firewall settings.

 - We would suggest you check your firewall settings as there is a possibility that the security application is blocking your scanner’s communication.
 If it’s turned on, turn it off and try scanning the document again.

 - You can now try to scan a document by pressing the ‘Scan’ button on the machine.
 If the device scans the document, it means that the firewall was blocking communication previously.
 If you are unable to scan, check if the ‘Scan To’ button is registered on the network.

-- If an error message related to Control Center is received when scanning, use the Control Center software.
-If the Control Center software is not installed, you can download the scanner driver from www.brother-usa.com.
+- If an error message related to Control Canter is received when scanning, use the Control Canter software.
+If the Control Canter software is not installed, you can download the scanner driver from www.brother-usa.com.

 - If your machine is connected using a Wi-Fi connection and is unable to scan a document, then there is a possibility that of two or more computers are connected on the network which might be causing this issue.

 - Check your PC for two or more active network connections.
 Sometimes, the computer is connected to more than two wireless connections.
 Choose one connection and disable the others.

 - Try power flee by turning off your Brother Printer, computer and the router.
 Then wait for 30 seconds before you turn all the devices back on.
 Power Flee is a process by which excess power outage is removed from your device.